barntsen/Wavebench/README.md

 The source code is in cuda/hip or machine generated cuda/hip by the eps [Eps](https://github.com/barntsen/Wavebench) transpiler.

-Above is a figure showing the performance of acoustic wave simulation on GH200.
+Above is a figure showing the performance of vsico acoustic wave simulation on GH200.

 ## Directories